pve1/incongruent-methods/README.txt

 ** Basics

-Incongruent methods is simple implementation of incongruent (overloaded) methods using standard CLOS methods.
+Incongruent methods is a simple implementation of incongruent (overloaded) methods using standard CLOS methods.
 These methods do not support &key, &rest, &optional etc.